D3crypT0r/IMEI-Find/README.md

 # IMEI-Find
 Finder &amp; Patcher

-Here is the README.md file for your program:

-# IMEI Finder and Patcher

 A GUI-based tool to search for specific terms (like `IMEI`) within an Android device's file system using ADB (Android Debug Bridge).
 The tool can also fetch mounted partitions and export search results for further analysis.

 ## Features